Unboxed-Software/solana-course/CONTRIBUTING.md

   - Use 'token mint account' to refer to the address a token is minted at.
 E.g., the [USDC mainnet token mint account](https://explorer.solana.com/address/EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v).
 - Use apostrophe of possession, [including for inanimate objects](https://english.stackexchange.com/questions/1031/is-using-the-possessive-s-correct-in-the-cars-antenna).
 Eg 'the account's balance' is correct.
 - Don't use 'here' links.
 They make the course hard to scan and ['here' links are bad for SEO](https://www.smashingmagazine.com/2012/06/links-should-never-say-click-here/).
+- JS/TS clients send `transactions` made from `instructions`.
+On chain programs have `instruction handlers` that process `instructions`.
+Do not refer to instruction handlers as instructions!

 Code examples should be formatted as follows:

-#### Code
+### Code

 You're writing code to be be read, understood, and changed by others.

 We want the minimal amount of code necessary to solve the problem.

  - Use full names.
 Call a `thing` a `thing`.
 Don't call it a `thg`.
- - Avoid copy paste.
+ - Avoid reptitive, copy paste code.
 This helps others change the code easily, as they can fix things in a single place.
  - Avoid magic numbers.
 Nobody should see a `+ 32` in your code and wonder where it came from.

 ### JS/TS